 Exoticism: Imaginary Geographies in the 19th-century French Short Story|

-This is a 200-level version of the 300-level course offered this same semester.
-In it, we will consider the fascination with the exotic--with foreign landscapes, customs, and culture--in 19th-century French fiction, particularly in the genre of the short story.
+This course will consider the fascination with the exotic--with foreign landscapes, customs, and culture--in 19th-century French fiction, particularly in the genre of the short story.
 Discussions will focus on the representation of foreignness, the construction of the exotic woman, and the status of the European gaze.
-Major authors may include Bernardin de Saint-Pierre, Chateaubriand, Balzac, Merimee, Loti, Flaubert, Hugo, Baudelaire, and Théophile Gautier.
-Note: this class will be offered in person on Monday and Wednesday and online on Fridays.
+Major authors may include Bernardin de Saint-Pierre, Chateaubriand, Balzac, Merimee, Loti, Flaubert, Hugo, Baudelaire, Myriam Harry, and Théophile Gautier.

 ||Gen Ed Area Dept:

 |Course Format: Lecture / Discussion||Grading Mode: Student Option|